Elliott Wen

 I am a lecturer at the University of Auckland.
 My research interests include metaverse, software enginerring, and mobile computing.

-I have a keen passion for both indulging in and reverse-engineering classic games from the past, such as MapleStory and Red Alert 2.
+At my spare time, I have a keen passion for both indulging in and reverse-engineering classic games from the past, such as MapleStory and Red Alert 2.
 Additionally, I enjoy the intricate process of constructing operating system kernels and developing network devices.

 news